 Key Elements of APA Citation

-When you're referencing a news article in your research paper, it's important to incorporate in-text citations to acknowledge the original source.
-These citations should include the author's last name and the publication year, enclosed in parentheses, typically placed at the end of the sentence containing the information.
+When referencing a news article in your research paper, it is crucial to incorporate in-text citations to acknowledge the original source.
+These citations should include the author’s last name and the publication year, enclosed in parentheses, typically placed at the end of the sentence containing the information.

-This method helps you maintain academic integrity and allows your readers to locate the original sources if they wish to explore further.
+For example, if you were citing an article by Jane Doe published in 2023, your in-text citation would appear as (Doe, 2023).
+This method upholds academic integrity and allows your readers to locate the original sources if they wish to explore further.

 In-text Citations

-In APA citation, you must include the author's last name and the year of publication when citing sources within your text.
-Here's how you do it:
+In APA citation, you must include the author’s last name and the year of publication when citing sources within your text.
+Here’s how to do it:

-3. For paraphrases, the page number is optional.
+- For paraphrases, the page number is optional but recommended for clarity.

 Reference List Entries

-You'll need to format your reference list entries carefully to adhere to APA guidelines for citing news articles.
+Formatting your reference list entries carefully is essential to adhere to APA guidelines for citing news articles.
+A well-structured reference list not only aids readers in locating sources but also reflects your attention to detail.

-Next, you should state the title of the article.
+Next, state the title of the article.
 Only the first word of the title, the first word after a colon or dash, and proper nouns are capitalized.
-The title remains in plain text, and it isn't italicized.
-Following the title, provide the name of the newspaper in italics and capitalize all the major words.
+The title should remain in plain text and not be italicized.
+Following the title, provide the name of the newspaper in italics, capitalizing all the major words.

 If you accessed the article online, conclude with the URL of the article at the end of your citation.
-Don't place a period after the URL to maintain its active status.
+Avoid placing a period after the URL to maintain its active status.
+An example of a properly formatted reference entry would be:

 Quoting News Articles in APA Format